-Investors and potential investors should note that actual funds from sale of the company's assets in liquidation may be either substantially more or substantially less than the Balance Sheet book value for these assets.
+Investors and potential investors should note that actual funds from the sale of the company's assets in liquidation may be either substantially more or substantially less than the Balance Sheet book value for these assets.
 Asset book values are not necessarily the same or even close to assets actual market value or realizable value.

 Companies May Declare Bankruptcy but Still Intend to Stay in Business

-Also, investors and potential investors should remember that in most countries a company may declare bankruptcy, while intending to stay in business.
+Also, investors and potential investors should remember that in most countries a company may declare bankruptcy while intending to stay in business.
 In such cases, the company does not liquidate.
 Instead, it reorganizes, while doing the following:

-- Receiving legal protection from creditors.
+- Receiving legal protection from creditors

-- Perhaps selling off parts of the business.
+- Perhaps selling off parts of the business

 Risks of a business enterprise are borne both by creditors and owners, in proportion to their share of the company's funding.
-The relative magnitudes of creditor supplied funds (Balance Sheet Liabilities) compared to investor supplied funds (Owners' equity) is the firm's level of financial leverage.
+The relative magnitudes of creditor supplied funds (Balance Sheet Liabilities) compared to investor provided funds (Owners' equity) is the firm's level of financial leverage.

 Potential Leverage Benefits